-CFTC participated in Global Affairs Canada’s International Assistance Review, contributing our recommendations to create a new framework to guide Canada’s aid decisions, empower people, and support broad-based, sustainable growth in the developing world with an emphasis on women and girls and on the climate.
+CFTC participated in Global Affairs Canada’s International Assistance Review in 2016.
+We contributed our recommendations for a new framework to guide Canada’s aid decisions and support sustainable growth in the developing world with an emphasis on women and girls and on the climate.

 Aid for Agriculture

-As part of the Aid4Agriculture Coalition, we’ve joined with other development organizations to encourage Canada to make a signature investment in small-scale farming as a way to achieve both Canada’s development priorities and 12 of the 17 Sustainable Development Goals.
+As part of the Aid4Agriculture Coalition, CFTC joined 30+ other development organizations to encourage Canada to make a signature investment in small-scale farming as a way to achieve Canada’s development priorities and 12 of the U.N.'s 17 Sustainable Development Goals.

-Read more about the Aid4Ag proposal, which includes 10 specific strategies relating to agriculture that will advance the world’s poverty alleviation, food security, women’s empowerment and climate change adaptation goals.
+Read more about the 10 specific strategies relating to agriculture that Aid4Ag believes will advance the world’s poverty alleviation, food security, women’s empowerment, and climate change adaptation goals.

 ACCREDITED: IMAGINE CANADA STANDARDS PROGRAM